sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

     )->set_content_type( 'application/json; charset=utf-8' ).
     ```

-6. Code request sending and response processing
+6. Send the Request and Process the Response

     1. Implement sending the request by the use of the before created HTTP client and receive the response.